trimstray/nginx-admins-handbook/doc/RULES.md

 # Reverse Proxy

-Go to the **[⬆ Main TOC](https://github.com/trimstray/nginx-admins-handbook#table-of-contents)** or **[⬆ What's next? - TOC](https://github.com/trimstray/nginx-admins-handbook#toc-reverse-proxy-2)**
+Go to the **[⬆ Table of Contents](https://github.com/trimstray/nginx-admins-handbook#table-of-contents)** or **[⬆ What's next?](https://github.com/trimstray/nginx-admins-handbook#whats-next)** section.

-One of the frequent uses of the NGINX is setting it up as a proxy server that can off load much of the infrastructure concerns of a high-volume distributed web application.
+  > :pushpin:&nbsp; One of the frequent uses of the NGINX is setting it up as a proxy server that can off load much of the infrastructure concerns of a high-volume distributed web application.

 - **[Base Rules](#base-rules)**
 - **[Debugging](#debugging)**